Varuzhan Sukiasyan: Coaching career

 In 1989, Sukiasyan began his coaching career in FC Lori from Vanadzor, then was the coach of Banants Kotayk between 1992 and 1994, including when they won the Armenian Cup in 1992.
 He also was the coach of Van Yerevan and Homenmen Beirut.

 In 1998, Sukiasyan became the coach of Tsement Ararat with which he won the Armenian Premier League in 1998 and 2000 and Armenian Cup in 1998 and 1999.
 In the same time, he managed the Armenia U21 and Armenia senior national teams.
 In 2001, he also coached the newformed Spartak Yerevan.

 He was again the coach of Homenmen Beirut between 2003 and 2005.

-During at Ararat Yerevan, he was appointed in July 2006, replacing Abraham Khashmanyan, but was resigned in July 2007, left for Armenia U-21 team.
+He was appointed coach at Ararat Yerevan in July 2006, replacing Abraham Khashmanyan, but resigned in July 2007, and left for the Armenia U-21 team.
 In March 2008, Sukiasyan was again appointed as the coach of Ararat Yerevan, replacing his successor Dušan Mijić.
 He was with the club when it won the Armenian Cup and reached the second place in the 2008 Armenian Premier League, after a loss in the championship play-off match against Pyunik.
 He was again resigned in December 2008.
 In 2010, he was the coach of Impulse FC from Dilijan.

 In April 2015, Sukiasyan was again take seat at Ararat Yerevan.

 On 10 December 2015 he was appointed as head coach of the Armenia national football team.